Vyral/jan-leasure/_posts/2019-10-04-what-is-a-zombie-foreclosure.md

 {% include youtube.html %}

 Many of my clients in Libertyville have been asking me about a strange phenomenon called ***Zombie Foreclosures*.
-A Zombie Foreclosure is a situation that occurs when you have left your home and it has been foreclosed, but you are still on the title to the property.** This is essentially a property that is in your name because the bank did not come back and repurchase the property in a sherriff's sale.
+A Zombie Foreclosure is a situation that occurs when you have left your home and it has been foreclosed, but you are still on the title to the property.** This is essentially a property that is in your name because the bank did not come back and repurchase the property in a sheriff's sale.

 It's extremely important to figure out if you are still on the title to the property because it can prevent you from purchasing a new home. **FHA rules state that you cannot make a new purchase until you are off of title for 36 months.**